PseudoPau/ThesisLog/Writing/Operational Manual.md

 ## Position ##

 ![a thick rococo weathering wall with a physical doppelganger in one side and a fragmented mechanical doppelganger halfly in the wall in the other side](https://cdn.discordapp.com/attachments/1045538819161731102/1045719498793177238/PseudoPaul_a_thick_rococo_wall_is_weathering_with_a_physical_do_4678dd57-42d7-44c9-b267-22db34d7431c.png)
-*`a thick rococo weathering wall with a physical doppelganger in one side and a fragmented mechanical doppelganger halfly in the wall in the other side `*| Ghost Author: Midjourney + Francisco Goya[^d]
+*`a thick rococo weathering wall with a physical doppelganger in one side and a fragmented mechanical doppelganger halfly in the wall in the other side `*| Ghost Author: MidJourney[^a] + Francisco Goya[^d]

 *Thesis* is considered the last opportunity to summarize years of learning, to both view and participate in the our discipline academically.
 We are the products waiting to enter the market after "quarantine".